gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 * ace-group/ accessible also to non-members that are not Verifiers.

 * Clarified what resources are accessible to Verifiers.

+* Revised error handling for the newly defined resources.

 * Revised use of CoAP error codes.